akilaweerat/Driw_Assignment/README.md

 ![Arch diagram](./arch_diagram.jpg?raw=true "Architecture Diagram")

 The application is composed of the components given in the above architecture diagram.
 It consists of four Spring Boot microservices and a react frontend.
-The functionality of microservices are as follows
+The components are as follows

 ### Gateway Service